 Keep in mind that genetic tests that are done before you get pregnant (conceive) can most often only tell you the odds of having a child with a certain birth defect.
 For instance, you may learn that you and your partner have a 1 in 4 chance of having a child with a certain disease or defect.

 If you decide to conceive, you will need more tests to see if your baby will have the defect or not.

 For those who may be at risk, test results can help answer such questions as:

 What Will Happen?

-You can prepare by finding out if any medical problems run in your family, such as:
+You can prepare by finding out if any medical problems like these run in your family:

-If you choose to be tested after you become pregnant, tests that may be done on the fetus (unborn baby) include:
+If you choose to be tested after you become pregnant, tests that may be done during the pregnancy (either on the mother or fetus) include:

 These tests have some risks.
 They may cause infection, harm the fetus, or cause a miscarriage.
-If you are worried about these risks, talk to your doctor.
+If you are worried about these risks, talk to your provider.

-The point of genetic counseling is simply to help parents make informed decisions.
-A good genetic counselor will help you figure out how to use the information you get from your tests.
-If you are at risk or you find out that you will have a baby with a disorder, your counselor and doctor will talk to you about options and resources.
+The purpose of prenatal genetic counseling is simply to help parents make informed decisions.
+A genetic counselor will help you figure out how to use the information you get from your tests.
+If you are at risk, or if you find out that your baby has a disorder, your counselor and provider will talk to you about options and resources.
 But the decisions are yours to make.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.